User Manual

 2. In the field Save As [9], enter the desired filename for the exported image.

-3. From the Format [10] dropdown menu, select PNG (*.png).
+3. In the Format [10] dropdown menu, select PNG (*.png).

-4. Enter the desired Resolution [11] in dpi (dots per inch) at which the page should be rendered.
+4. Specify the desired Resolution [11] in dpi (dots per inch) at which the page should be rendered.

-5. Choose the desired Color Space [12] from the selection menu.
+5. In the Color Space [12] dropdown menu, select the desires Color Space.
 Available options are Grayscale and RGB.

 6. Select the option Alpha Channel [13] if you want to preserve transparent areas of the page in the exported image.
-You can identify transparent areas in advance by enabling the option Show Transparency Grid under the tab View > Analyze.
-If the option is disabled, transparent areas will be rendered as white.
+Transparent areas can be identified by enabling the option Show Transparency Grid in the tab View > Analyze.
+If this option is disabled, transparent areas will be rendered as white.

 7. Select the option Simulate Overprint [14] if the exported image should simulate the final Print Output.